bevy-cheatbook/bevy-cheatbook/src/features/camera.md

 This is useful for intermediate steps in games, such as rendering a minimap or the gun in a shooter game.
 You can then use that image as part of the final scene to render to the screen.
+Item previews are a similar use case.

 Another use case is window-less applications that want to generate image files.
 For example, you could use Bevy to render something, and then export it to a PNG